PUB stepping up measures to tackle emergence of rare dominant midge species at Pandan Reservoir: Masagos

 “Their homes have been invaded by the midges.
 Corridors, lifts and bus stops have been swarmed.
 And the midges stick to your clothes, your hair, fly around your eyes, get into your nose, get into your food, and they’re everywhere.

-“This year’s outbreak is the most severe we have witnessed yet and has persisted for the longest time, impacting the daily lives of our residents.
-Some have likened it to being in a horror movie.”
+“This year’s outbreak is the most severe we have witnessed yet and also persisted for the longest time, impacting the daily lives of our residents.
+Some have likened it to being in a horror movie.
+If you visited it's really scary.”

 Ms Foo raised concerns about the health risks of exposure to chemicals from sustained fogging, and whether residents could be supported with insect screens for their homes as such installations can be costly.

-Mr Masagos said the pesticide used by PUB has been certified safe and suitable for use by the World Health Organisation, and is also diluted before use.
+Mr Masagos said the pesticide used by PUB has been certified safe and suitable for use by the World Health Organization, and is also diluted before use.

 As for the installation of insect screens, Mr Masagos noted that the residents can also protect themselves and their property.